NAE/WebGLGame-client/README.md

 * Greatly improve existing models.
 * Implement bumpy terrain.
 This needs to remain consistent across server-restart.
 Was thinking of somehow storing keys in each chunk that generate a different heightmap which is used to generate the terrain.
 * Update three.js to its newest version.
 It has a variety of issues when doing so, need to work these out.
+* Use prototype methods so that they are only loaded once into memory.